CavalcanteLucas/watermelon/README.md

 ## Implementation Specs

 The following specs have been implemented:
+- The Seller Onboarding Form is the first thing a user sees on landing on the site.
 - The Seller Onboarding Form has 6 questions.
     - Each question is displayed alone, sequentially.
 - The completed forms are displayd in a page for the results.